randynobx/bloomtech-ds40-group-project/README.md

 ## Usage

+### Setup pipenv enviroment for scraping
+Run `pipenv install --dev` to install all requrired packages

+Then run `pipenv shell`
 ### Setup database
 Update `config/db_config.yaml` to connect to a database of your choosing, or stick with the default for sqlite3.